 There is a patch of floating plastic in the pacific ocean between California and Hawaii that is roughly the same size as Texas.

-Unfortunately, this is only a small percentage of a much bigger problem.
+Unfortunately, this is only a tiny percentage of a much bigger problem.
 Between the coasts of California in the US and Kuroshio in Japan, there are several so-called “garbage patches.”

 Much of the debris in these floating patches are under the water surface, and a large percentage is microplastics, which are not easily visible to the naked eye.
 Many of the smaller patches end up joining larger ones due to strong winds or ocean currents.

 It is also estimated that approximately 230,000 tonnes of nurdles (plastic pellets) enter our oceans every year.
-Nurdles are used to manufacture plastic products and are consumed by ocean animals just as often as other plastic items.
+Nurdles manufacture plastic products and are consumed by ocean animals just as often as other plastic items.

 Even animals in the deep sea are not safe from plastics.
 In 2014 researcher Dr. Lucy Woodall found that many deep-sea creatures had high levels of plastic contamination.
-She also found similarly high readings in deep-sea sediments.
-This is caused by microplastics that break down in the water when exposed to sunlight, leaching plastic and other chemicals into the water.
+She also found similarly high readings in marine sediments.
+This is caused by microplastics that break down when exposed to sunlight, leaching plastic and other chemicals into the water.

 It can take up to 2000 years for a plastic bag to start disintegrating, but even then, it would continue to break down, leaching toxic chemicals into the ocean.
-Those ocean animals that ingest plastics would be eaten by other animals, who would also be ingesting the microplastics.
+Other animals would eat those ocean animals that ingest plastics, also ingesting the microplastics.